bradfitz/issue-tracker-behaviors/README.md

 * "I can't believe you don't have this yet.
 That's ridiculous.
 All your competitors can do X, so I guess I'll just have to go use something else."

+## The duper

+Files duplicate bug without doing any search ahead of time to see if the bug was already filed.
+I don't expect people to be perfect and find a possible dup bug every time, but I expect you to try for 10 seconds first.

+## The template ignorer

+The bug template asks a bunch of questions.

+The person filing the bug answers none of them.

+But, uh, "it doesn't work".